brunopamplona/geolift-incrementality-streaming/README.md

 > *How many of those subscriptions would have occurred even without the campaign?
 What is the true incremental return on ad spend?*

-Standard attribution models — including last-click and platform-reported conversions — systematically overstate media contribution by crediting organic demand to paid media.
-This study applies a **geo-based causal inference design** to isolate the true incremental effect.
+This study applies a Shapley MTA approach benchmarked against organic growth—unlike last-click attribution, which tends to overstate paid media contribution by attributing organic demand to paid touchpoints.

 ---